KhalidSAlharthy/khalidsalharthy/README.md

 # Hey there! 👋

-I'm Khalid, a Senior Computer Engineering student based in Saudi Arabia.
+I'm Khalid, a  Computer Engineering Graduate based in Saudi Arabia.

 I like building intelligent systems and turning ideas into real projects.
 Most of my work sits at the intersection of AI/ML, embedded systems, and digital design.